 - Students have to have a form signed on arrival overseas to confirm their start date and also have it signed again when they leave to confirm their end date.
-They must return this form to the International Office within 2 weeks of their arrival in country and then again within 2 weeks of their departure.
+They must return this form to the Study Abroad within 2 weeks of their arrival in country and then again within 2 weeks of their departure.

 How is the Erasmus grant paid?